DC 6302Infectious Diseases38 CFR § 4.88b

 The VA rates Leprosy (Hansen's disease) under Diagnostic Code (DC) 6302, governed by 38 CFR 38 CFR § 4.88b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Leprosy (Hansen's disease)?
+What evidence supports a higher rating for Leprosy (Hansen's disease)?

-What is the C&P exam like for Leprosy (Hansen's disease)?
+What happens at the C&P exam for Leprosy (Hansen's disease)?

 Get a Personalized Rating Analysis